bhaskarbhatt-04/Biceps-Curl-Tracker/README.md

-# Crowd-density-estimation
+# Crowd-density-estimation (Image Processing)
-The application works on the concept of image processing .
+The application analyzes the input media file (image/video) and tracks and detects the motion of moving objects and later estimates the crowd density.